For Pete Buttigieg, innovation doesn’t mean abandoning your roots, but cultivating them

-Editor’s note on Jan.
-23, 2019: South Bend, Indiana, Mayor Pete Buttigieg announced today that he is joining the 2020 race for President.
-He is the second mayor so far to announce his candidacy for the Democratic nomination; Julián Castro, the former mayor of San Antonio, is also a candidate.
+Editor’s note: South Bend, Indiana, Mayor Pete Buttigieg announced that he is launching an exploratory committee for the 2020 Democratic nomination for President.
+He is the second mayor so far to join the race; Julián Castro, the former mayor of San Antonio, is also in the running.
 The Renewal Project often features stories about how mayors are making change at the local level—see all of our stories on mayors here.

 The original story about Mayor Buttigieg, from Aug 16, 2016, follows.

 At 34 and serving in his second term, Buttigieg, a Democrat, has a clear vision to spur growth in Indiana’s fourth largest city, which has experienced decline since the demise of the automaker Studebaker in the 1960s.
 Today, when many manufacturing towns in Indiana are losing residents, South Bend has seen its largest growth in 20 years.

 The mayor attributes a lot of that to quality of place—the environment that attracts everyone from the top academic talent to its world class university Notre Dame, to the millennials and retirees who want to repopulate its downtown.
 He’s even put South Bend on a “road diet” to create a more appealing city center.

 I spoke with Mayor Buttigieg recently about the challenges of innovating in the Rust Belt, his advice for Washington, and the state of the American Dream in 2016.
 The following is an edited and condensed version of that conversation.